TZstatsADS/Fall2016-proj1-grp14/README.md

 	+ Tian Sheng
 	+ Jiwen You
 	+ Sen Zhuang
-+ Project summary: In this project, we have centered our exploratory data analysis around a segment of our population, families with children.
++ Project summary: In this project, we have centered our exploratory data analysis around a segment of our population, households with own children.
 We'll be investigating interesting topics such as factors that influence the number of children, states with abnormally high or low number of children and much more.
-Given our American community surveys on individual households, we've choosen numeric and categorical variables like Residing State, family type and employment status, languages spoken in the family and household income.
-Additionally, we have also created artifical new variables that extract and combind valuable information.
+Given our American community surveys on individual households, we've chosen numeric and categorical variables like Residing State, family type and employment status, languages spoken in the family and household income.
+Additionally, we have also created artificial new variables that extract and combine valuable information.

 **Contribution statement**:
 + Tian Sheng:
 	+TBC
 + Jiwen You:
-	+TBC
+	+ Completed the household income analysis section
+	+ Reviewed and examined the reports and all other contents inside Github in the final check
+	+ Organized the period meeting during the whole project
 + Sen Zhuang:
 	+ Extracted raw data and created RData file for project use
 	+ Completed summary, initial data overview, states sections, income per person section and reflection